bernardo-mcosta/data-science-projects/README.md

 Part 2 - Processing: [github]/ [nbviewer]

 This is a Machine Learning Classification problem that consists on estimating the likelihood of an audiobook customer making another purchase (conversion), given past purchases and usage information.
 If a potential recurring customer can be identified, marketing campaings can be more effectively by focusing efforts and resources to these clients.
+This project deals with imbalanced dataset and some data manipulation, as wells as using Deep Learning to build the model.